martinkilgi/weatherman/README.md

 ## Biggest challenges

-I don't really know if it categorizes under a big challenge, but one thing that I had to refactor many times was data structuring so that it fits from TypeScript file to HTML file and also is compatible with the backend without too much unnecessary code.
+I don't really know if it categorizes under a big challenge, but one thing that I had to refactor and rethink many times was data structuring so that it fits from TypeScript file to HTML file and also is compatible with the backend without too much unnecessary code.
 Also, since I'm not fully familiar with Angular yet, I needed to check how the asynchronous part of the backend communcation works.

 ## What did I learn?

-As I mentioned in the previous section, I learned that I have to think the application structure more through before I start writing the code.
+As I mentioned in the previous section, I learned that I have to think the application structure more through before I start writing code.
 Otherwise I have to refactor the code which means I have to get back to the previous thinking process and that takes a lot of time to get into again.
 Although I'm doing a side project also with Angular, I still learnt about Angulars peculiarities and got a little more familiar how it works.